The Shark and Ray Touch Tank is temporarily closed for maintenance.

 - Aquarium educators are often present throughout the day to provide in-depth information about penguins and species conservation efforts.
 Feel free to ask them if you have any questions!

 Many Penguins Thrive on Temperate Beaches and Rocky Islands

-Penguins spend most of their lives at sea, but every penguin needs to come ashore to breed, molt, and raise chicks.
-All penguins live south of the equator.
-Some penguins live in or near Antarctica, but most prefer more temperate climes.
-African penguins and little blue penguins nest in burrows on or near scrubby temperate beaches, while rockhoppers prefer rocky sub-Antarctic islands.
+Penguins spend over half of their lives at sea, but every penguin needs to come ashore to breed, molt, and raise chicks.
+Some penguins live in or near Antarctica, but most prefer more temperate climates.
+African penguins nest in burrows on or near scrubby temperate beaches in Africa, while rockhoppers prefer rocky sub-Antarctic islands.

 There are many ways humans can help protect vulnerable or endangered penguins!
 Communities can work together to combat climate change and its effects on penguins’ habitats, such as rising ocean temperatures that reduce their food sources.
 Switching to renewable energy resources, like solar and wind, reduces the carbon emissions contributing to climate change.